alexugthub/start-steps-php/docs/user/README.md

 # Steps User Guide

-Welcome to Steps - your personal project management and note-taking companion.
+Welcome to Steps - a personal and professional management system that can evolve from a simple notes taking PHP application to a comprehensive solution for managing initiatives, projects and other endeavours

 ## Table of Contents